-You are entitled to free National Health Service care and treatment whilst in the UK if your course is both full-time and lasts six months or more, or if you have paid your NHS Surcharge when applying for your visa.
+You are entitled to free National Health Service care and treatment whilst in the UK if your course is both full-time and lasts six months or more, or if you have paid your NHS immigration health surcharge (IHS) when applying for your visa.

 If this is the case, entitlement also applies to your family members (spouse/civil partner and your children).
 To be entitled, family members are required both to live with you for the duration of your course (although settling-in time is permitted before you send for them) and to have the correct UK visas and IHS Reference number.
 You are also entitled to specialist care from the NHS, as long as it is for the treatment of a condition that is not pre-existing.

 NHS Costs & Charges

 NHS care and treatment are not entirely free, although children under 16 years old, or under 19 years old and in full-time education, are exempt from the following treatment charges:

 - Dental care: heavily subsidised and all dentists have to agree a price with you before beginning treatment.
 A checkup is around £23

 - Eye care: subsidised too, but not as much as dentistry

 - NHS prescription charges: currently set at just over £9 for each item printed on the prescription, for example, any quantity of the same medication.
 This charge is paid to the pharmacist

 Students from the UK on a low income may qualify for help with certain health costs.
 Entitlement is based on an assessment of your circumstances.
 To claim, complete form HC1 Claim for help with health costs.